Beyond the Sea (2004 film): Music

-Soundtrack

 The soundtrack album features 18 tracks performed by Kevin Spacey.

 Release

 Marketing

 To promote Beyond the Sea, Spacey and Phil Ramone devised a 12-city United States concert tour titled An Evening Celebrating the Music of Bobby Darin, which consisted of Spacey performing with a 19-piece band.
 "It's me singing Bobby and talking about Bobby and talking a little bit about the movie," Spacey explained in June 2004.
 Spacey dressed in costumes from the movie for the tour, which started in San Francisco and traveled through Los Angeles, New York City, Boston, Chicago, Miami and Atlantic City before ending in the Wayne Newton Theatre at the Stardust Hotel in Las Vegas.
-Spacey's performance at the Waldorf-Astoria Hotel on December 11, 2004 received a standing ovation.
+Spacey's performance at the Waldorf-Astoria Hotel on December 11, 2004, received a standing ovation.
 Dodd Darin commented, "It was said about my dad that he had some big brass ones.
 To do a film about my dad is one thing, but it's another thing to go out and attempt to work a nightclub.
 Kevin's got a lot of courage.
 I think he sounds good."
 The film was shown and promoted at the Toronto International Film Festival on September 11, 2004.